suthicha/suthicha/readme.md

 # Why ME.

 - [x] Widely experienced in IT related with good analytical skills. <br />
- Highly dedicated to job with services mind and enthusiastic to learn new knowledge with passionate in conduct research to obtain factual information and authentic detail.
+- [x] Highly dedicated to job with services mind and enthusiastic to learn new knowledge with passionate in conduct research to obtain factual information and authentic detail.<br />
- High abilities in working management to meets deadline.
+- [x] High abilities in working management to meets deadline.<br />
- Coding in my life.
+- [x] Coding in my life.